-SUMMARY: PFiddlesoft today updated one of the PFiddlesoft Frameworks, the PFEventTaps Framework.
-The PFiddlesoft Frameworks are two Cocoa frameworks for writing assistive applications for persons with disabilities using Apple's Accessibility and Quartz Event Taps APIs on Mac OS X 10.6 Snow Leopard and 10.7 Lion.
-Download them at pfiddlesoft.com/frameworks/.
+SUMMARY: PFiddlesoft today released new versions of its PFiddlesoft Frameworks, PFAssistive Framework 3.2.0 and PFEventTaps Framework 1.3.5.
+The PFiddlesoft Frameworks are Cocoa frameworks for writing assistive applications for persons with disabilities using Apple's Accessibility and Quartz Event Taps APIs on Mac OS X.

-QUECHEE, VERMONT -- October 29, 2011 -- PFiddlesoft today announced that it has updated one of the PFiddlesoft Frameworks, the PFEventTaps Framework.
-The PFiddlesoft Frameworks are two Cocoa frameworks for writing assistive applications for persons with disabilities using Apple's Accessibility and Quartz Event Taps APIs on Mac OS X 10.6 Snow Leopard and 10.7 Lion.
+QUECHEE, VERMONT -- June 1, 2012 -- PFiddlesoft today announced that it has updated both of the PFiddlesoft Frameworks, the PFAssistive Framework and the PFEventTaps Framework.
+The PFiddlesoft Frameworks are two Cocoa frameworks for writing assistive applications for persons with disabilities using Apple's Accessibility and Quartz Event Taps APIs on Mac OS X.

 Download the PFiddlesoft Frameworks now at pfiddlesoft.com/frameworks/.